ANeukum/aneukum-list-all-anagrams/README.md

 ## Maintainability
 AnagramKey and AnagramMap have single responsibilities and hide their implementation details.
+Their names already tell that and how they are supposed to be used together.
 They can only be used in the way that is documented by tests.
-Their names already tell that and how they are supposed to be used together.
 Also, they are immutable which further narrows down their usage and thereby reduces code complexity.

 The amount of tests and comments is rather low.
 This is by choice since they can inhibit maintainability if they become outdated.
-If errors have severe consequences there have to be more tests.
+If errors have severe consequences there have to be should be more tests.
 On the other hand, if the code is likely to change fewer tests are appropriate.

 The use of equals and hash code can be consfusing since the fact that HashMap uses them is not visible in the code.
 At the same time the intent of these methods is clear if the maintainer has this knowledge.

 ## Performance
-Since reads every word from the input file only once execution time is O(n) where n is the number of words.
+Since every word is read from the input file only once execution time is O(n) where n is the number of words.
 Asymptotically this is optimal since every input word must be read.
 The maximum word has limited impact if it is small compared to the number of words - which seems reasonable to assume.